pratikchhya/ETL-Project/README.md

 ### Challenges group faced

- -Converting data type for column [Amount_paid] – Within the column there were two formats which made it difficult to convert it to        float at once.
+   1. Converting data type for column [Amount_paid] – Within the column there were two formats which made it difficult to convert it to        float at once.
 Multiple steps had to be done to change that column to float.

-  -Violation code - For few violation code there were no information available which made it difficult to interpret.
+   2. Violation code - For few violation code there were no information available which made it difficult to interpret.

-  -Dropping rows vs columns for latitude/longitude.
-Dropping rows lost three years of data.
+   3. Dropping rows with values of 0 for latitude/longitude resulted loss of three years of data.

  ### Conclusion

  Reason why these columns were selected is to bring awareness to different factors that contribute to parking violations.
   - Some of the questions to look into based on the final dataset:
-    - How many tickets were there as a total?
-    - How many tickets were per year during 2017-2018 and if there is any trend?
-    - Popular Car make which received the tickets?
-    - When are tickets most likely to be issued?
+     i.
+How many tickets were there as a total? ii.
+How many tickets were per year during 2017-2018 and if there is any trend? iii.
+Popular Car make which received the tickets? iv.
+When are tickets most likely to be issued?
-    - Which parking meters require ongoing management, operations, and maintenance.
+     v.
+Which number plate received the most ticket violations from 2017-2018?